 Clinical Trial

-Disease: Relapsed or Refractory B cell malignancies, (NCT04227015)
+Disease: Relapsed or Refractory B cell Malignancies, (NCT04227015)

 Disease info:

-B-cell lymphoma refers to types of non-Hodgkin lymphoma that are characterized by abnormalities of the "B-cells" (a type of white blood cell that makes antibodies to help fight infection).
+B-cell lymphoma refers to types of non-Hodgkin lymphoma that are characterised by abnormalities of the "B cells" (a type of white blood cell that makes antibodies to help fight infection).
 The condition may grow and spread slowly with few symptoms (also known as indolent lymphoma) or may be very aggressive with severe symptoms.
+Non-Hodgkin lymphoma (also known as non-Hodgkin’s lymphoma, NHL, or sometimes just lymphoma) is a cancer that starts in white blood cells called lymphocytes, which are part of the body’s immune system.
+NHL is a term that's used for many different types of lymphoma that all share some of the same characteristics.
+NHL usually starts in lymph nodes or other lymph tissue, but it can sometimes affect the skin.
+Non-Hodgkin lymphoma is one of the most common cancers in the United States, accounting for about 4% of all cancers.

-B-cell Acute Lymphoblastic Leukemia is an aggressive (fast-growing) type of leukemia (blood cancer) in which too many B-cell lymphoblasts (immature white blood cells) are found in the bone marrow and blood.
-It is the most common type of acute lymphoblastic leukemia (ALL).
-Also called B-cell acute lymphocytic leukemia and precursor B-lymphoblastic leukemia.
+Leukaemia is cancer of the white blood cells which are responsible for fighting infection.
+In leukaemia, the bone marrow produces abnormal levels of white blood cells.
+B-cell acute lymphoblastic leukaemia (B-ALL) is an aggressive (fast-growing) type of leukaemia in which too many B-cell lymphoblasts (immature white blood cells) are found in the bone marrow and blood.
+It is the most common type of ALL.
+Also called B-cell acute lymphocytic leukaemia and precursor B-lymphoblastic leukaemia.

 Frequency: